Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Best Budget Airbnb in Tulum | La Paloma Cozy Studio

-Usually the cheapest place in town would be a homestay.
-However, Tulum offers some pretty cool private flats at bargain basement prices.
+Usually, the cheapest Airbnbs in Tulum would be a homestay.
+However, Tulum offers some pretty cool private flats at bargain-basement prices.
 This flat is ideal for a couple and you’ll have your own private bathroom, as well as a double bed.

 It’s just a block from the main strip, but if you’re hoping to save some more cash, you could always just cook in your built-in kitchenette before exploring Tulum and the surrounding local area!